 It didn’t happen for me overnight, but over time I have learned to really love meals that center around veggies and protein.
 Why?
 Well when I really get serious about how I feel after a meal; specifically my hunger, cravings and energy, I can tell you hands down I feel my best after eating this way!
 Sure eating cookies and dessert make me feel great temporarily, but I am quickly hungry again.
 I continue to have cravings for sweet foods and my energy is on the floor.
 But veggies and protein and I am a non-stop ball of energy.

 That doesn’t mean I love eating a plate of steamed veggies and fish though.
 Quite the opposite actually!
 Anytime I can satisfy a craving with veggies and protein though I’m over the moon with excitement!
 Sometimes that means adding a scoop of greens to my brownies like these mint chocolate single serve brownies, but usually that means sneaking cauliflower or zucchini into a typically sweet dish!
-Like these zucchini chocolate donuts, this pecan pumpkin pie smoothie bowl, or this vanilla beet smoothie!
+Like these zucchini chocolate donuts, this pumpkin spice green smoothie, or this vanilla beet smoothie!
 But for breakfast, I especially love cauliflower oatmeal!
 Once you try this peanut butter low carb oatmeal, you have to try the other versions as well!
 Apple cinnamon cauliflower oatmeal and pumpkin pie cauliflower oatmeal.

 Chocolate Peanut Butter Low Carb Oatmeal

 - Microwave the riced cauliflower 3 minutes (or cook on the stove until hot about 5-6 minutes covered)

 - Add the chia seeds and 1/2 cup of the dairy free milk.
 Stir well

 - Add the rest of the ingredients and stir well.